 Action Description Dismiss Dismisses the patient from the For Review list.
-An individual patient can also be dismissed from For Review by clicking the Dismiss icon from their Action column (using the For Review filter only) or from the Dismiss button in Patient Detail.
+An individual patient can also be dismissed from For Review by clicking the Dismiss icon column (using the For Review filter only) or from the Dismiss button in Patient Detail.
 Clears all alerts for the patient.
 Clears the Review Reason on the DATA FOR REVIEW tab in Patient Detail.
 Clears the Event Logbook on the DATA FOR REVIEW tab in Patient Detail.
-If configured, sends data to EMR. • Once dismissed, the patient is removed from For Review until new reviewable data is transmitted.
-Reports Menu Provides a Reports Menu from which one or more reports can be generated. • Reports can also be generated for an individual patient by clicking the Reports Menu icon in from their Action column (using the For Review filter only) or from the Reports Menu icon in Patient Detail. • See "Generating and Printing Patient Reports" on page 4-24 for more information.
+If configured, sends data to EMR.
+Once dismissed, the patient is removed from For Review until new reviewable data is transmitted.
+Reports Menu Provides a Reports Menu from which one or more reports can be generated.
+Reports can also be generated for an individual patient by clicking the Reports Menu icon louding the For Review filter only) or from the Reports Menu icon in Patient Detail.
+See "Generating and Printing Patient Reports" on page 4-23 for more information.